ramshivomgaur/Elevate-Labs-Final-project/SilentType/SilentType/readME.txt

        "encryption_key": "YOUR_GENERATED_KEY"
    }

-3. Start the keylogger:
+3. Start the SilentType:
    Run `main.py` to begin logging keystrokes.
 Logs will be stored in `logs/keystrokes.log`.

-4. View logs using GUI:
+4. View logs using the GUI:
    Run `logViewerGUI_InDecryptedFormat.py` to open a simple viewer:
    - Search and filter logs
    - Export logs to .txt or .csv
    - Decrypt logs in real-time

-5. (Optional) Use `decrypt.py` to print logs in terminal.
+5. (Optional) Use `decrypt.py` to print logs in the terminal.

 -----------------------------------------------------------
 🔐 Security Note